Security Research

 $db = Factory::getDbo();$query = $db->getQuery(true);$db->setQuery($query);

-However these searches overlap heavily.
-Searching all of them produces duplicate sinks.
-So the next logical step was to have the agent remove duplicates and then reduce the candidate list further.
+To avoid duplicate sinks from these searches, the next logical step was to have the agent remove duplicates and keep reducing the candidate list further.

 2.2.
 Removing Safe Sinks

-After removing duplicates, the broad search still had a lot of sinks that are not worth deeper analysis.
-I defined a dynamic input as any SQL fragment using a variable, concatenation, or interpolation.
-From there, the agent had to keep only query candidates where any of the used parameters is derived dynamically.
-The agent also had to check how the query uses prepared statements.
-Joomla commonly represents dynamic values with SQL parameter placeholders like :id, :username, or ?, and then binds the real PHP value separately:
+After removing duplicates, the broad search still had a lot of sinks that were not worth deeper analysis.
+From there, the agent had to keep only candidates where any used parameter was derived dynamically, for example by concatenation or interpolation of variables.
+The agent also had to check whether the query used prepared statements.
+Joomla commonly uses SQL parameter placeholders like :id, :username, or ? for dynamic values, and then binds the real PHP value separately, for example in UserGroupsHelper::getTitle():

 Even if $id came from an attacker, it is not copied into the SQL text as syntax.
 A correctly bound value placeholder protects that specific value from becoming SQL grammar.
-However, that only proves safety for the value represented by the placeholder.
-The whole query can still be unsafe if another attacker-controlled value is concatenated into SQL structure, for example an ORDER BY column, a sort direction, a table name, a column name, a raw LIMIT fragment, or a manually built IN (...) list.
+However, the whole query can still be unsafe if another attacker-controlled value is concatenated into the SQL structure without a prepared statement, for example an ORDER BY column, a sort direction, a table name, a column name, a raw LIMIT fragment, or a manually built IN (...) list.

-• Remove fully static queries, because a hardcoded query with no dynamic fragment cannot be influenced by an attacker
+• Remove fully static queries, as hardcoded queries cannot be influenced by an attacker

 2.3.
 Deep Inspection Of The Remaining Sinks